-The majority of the Partnership's compensation allocation is weighted towards base salary and annual discretionary profit sharing allocation.
-In addition, during fiscal 2015, an aggregate of \$134,672 was paid to the named executive officers under the terms of the Partnership's management incentive compensation plan and represented a small portion of the executive compensation that was paid to these officers.
-If the Partnership is successful in increasing the overall level of distributions payable to unitholders, the amounts payable to the named executive officers under the management incentive compensation plan should increase.
+The majority of the Company's compensation allocation is weighted towards base salary and annual discretionary profit sharing allocation.
+In addition, during fiscal 2017, an aggregate of \$214,378 was paid to the named executive officers under the terms of the management incentive compensation plan and represented a small portion of the executive compensation that was paid to these officers.
+If we are successful in increasing the overall level of distributions payable to unitholders, the amounts payable to the named executive officers under the management incentive compensation plan should increase.